chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Push your work to your feature branch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Push your changes to your feature branch on GitHub to enable others to see your
+Push your changes to your feature branch on GitHub to enable others to
-work (see `How to push`_ for command details).
-Note that if you have already
+see your work (see :ref:`How to push` for command details).
+Note that if
-created a pull request from a feature branch, pushing your work to that feature
+you have already created a pull request from a feature branch, pushing
-branch will update the pull request.
+your work to that feature branch will update the pull request.

-.. _How to push: git.rst#how-to-push

 .. _Ask for feedback on your branch early (optional):